Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 ![GIL execution diagram](assets/images/GIL_diagram.png){ width="600" }

 /// caption
-A diagramatic snapshot of the state of a multithreaded Python application running on the GIL-enabled interpreter
+A diagrammatic snapshot of the state of a multithreaded Python application running on the GIL-enabled interpreter
 ///